-- Easy to understand, interactive, and personable style
+- Offer an easy to understand, interactive, and personable presentation style

 - Compliant with SB1343 and AB1825 requirements

-- Content that meets the highest standards and best practices
+- Deliver content that meets the highest standards and incorporates best practices

-Select from our variety of training delivery formats to meet the unique needs of your organization:
+Select from a variety of training delivery formats to meet the need of your organization:

-- Instructor-led onsite sessions for your in-house audience
+- Instructor-led sessions for your organization’s in-house audience

-- Monthly instructor-led live webinar sessions for general attendance, including live Q&A: Register for our live webinar sessions held every month on the 3rd Wednesday and Thursday.
+- Monthly instructor-led live webinar sessions for general attendance, including live Q&A. Sessions are available the 3rd week of every month.